thierrymoudiki/thierrymoudiki.github.io/_posts/2025-05-30-esgtoolkit-techtonique-api-rush.md

 ./fetch_and_plot_rush_techtonique.sh
 ```

-The result plot can be found in your current directory as a PNG file `plot.png`.
+The result plot can be found in your current directory as a PNG file named `plot.png`.

 ![image-title-here]({{base}}/images/2025-05-30/2025-05-30-image1.png){:class="img-responsive"}